MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-object-overview.md

 > [!NOTE]
 > This feature is available with runtime 13.0 and later.

-To achieve separation of concerns in large apps, extension objects can from runtime 13.0 exist in the same app as their target.
-This means that you can have multiple extensions to the same target in the same app.
-For table extensions in the same app as their target, the fields and keys will be moved to the base table to prevent SQL-joins at runtime.
+Starting from runtime 13.0, large applications can achieve a separation of concerns by allowing extension objects to exist within the same app as their target.
+This enables the creation of multiple extensions for a single target within the same app.
+When table extensions reside in the same app as their target, their fields and keys are transferred to the base table, eliminating the need for SQL-joins at runtime.

-Since extension objects from a given app are applied on the target following the extension object ID, the following compiler validation are introduced with runtime 13.0:
+With runtime 13.0, extension objects from a specific app are applied to the target based on the extension object ID.
+This introduces the following new compiler validations:

-* The base object can't reference members from extension objects.
+* Base objects are prohibited from referencing members from extension objects.
-* Extension objects can reference members from other extension objects in the same app only if the other extension object has a lower object ID.
+* An extension object can only reference members from other extension objects within the same app if the other extension object has a lower object ID.

 ## See also